gitblit-org/gitblit-docker/hub-readme.md

 # Image Variants
-The `gitblit/gitblit` images come in multiple flavors, each designed for a specific use case.
+The `gitblit/gitblit` images come in multiple flavors.

-## `gitblit/gitblit:<version>-rpc`
+## `gitblit/gitblit:<version>`

 This is the defacto image.
-It has RPC management and administration enabled.
 If you are unsure about what your needs are, you probably want to use this one.
 It is designed to be used both as a throw away container, as well as the base to build other images off of.

-## `httpd:<version>-rpc-alpine`
+## `gitblit/gitblit:<version>-alpine`

 This image is based on the popular [Alpine Linux project](http://alpinelinux.org), available in [the `alpine` official image](https://hub.docker.com/_/alpine).
 Alpine Linux is much smaller than most distribution base images (~5MB), and thus leads to much slimmer images in general.

-It has RPC management and administration enabled.

 This variant is highly recommended when final image size being as small as possible is desired.
 The main caveat to note is that it does use [musl libc](http://www.musl-libc.org) instead of [glibc and friends](http://www.etalabs.net/compare_libcs.html), so certain software might run into issues depending on the depth of their libc requirements.
 However, most software doesn't have an issue with this, so this variant is usually a very safe choice.
 See [this Hacker News comment thread](https://news.ycombinator.com/item?id=10782897) for more discussion of the issues that might arise and some pro/con comparisons of using Alpine-based images.

 To minimize image size, it's uncommon for additional related tools (such as `git` or `bash`) to be included in Alpine-based images.
 Using this image as a base, add the things you need in your own Dockerfile (see the [`alpine` image description](https://hub.docker.com/_/alpine/) for examples of how to install packages if you are unfamiliar).

+## `gitblit/gitblit:<version>-rpc`

+This image has RPC management and administration already enabled, so that you may use a remote client like the Gitblit Manager to configure settings, manage repositories, or manage users.

+Do not use the HTTP port over a network on this image for RPC, because passwords are insecurely transmitted from your browser/RPC client using Basic authentication!

+## `gitblit/gitblit:<version>-rpc-alpine`

+This image is based on the popular [Alpine Linux project](http://alpinelinux.org), available in [the `alpine` official image](https://hub.docker.com/_/alpine).
+Alpine Linux is much smaller than most distribution base images (~5MB), and thus leads to much slimmer images in general.

+It has RPC management and administration already enabled, so that you may use a remote client like the Gitblit Manager to configure settings, manage repositories, or manage users.

+Do not use the HTTP port over a network on this image for RPC, because passwords are insecurely transmitted from your browser/RPC client using Basic authentication!

 # License